Resources for Residents

 Instructions for Residents to Trigger EPA Forms and Track Progress

-Attached is a quick manual PDF-[851kbs] for faculty to use to know how to trigger EPA forms on their computer or in the one45 app.
-It also has a it of instruction on how to review forms they sent in the past.
+Attached is a quick manual PDF-[3.2kbs] for residents in order to trigger EPA forms on their computer or in the one45 app and to review forms their progress